keikhcheung/keikhcheung.github.io/_posts/blog/2020-03-08-Are-we-indeed-smart.md

 Move fast and break things.

 It is Mark Zuckerberg’s (in-)famous motto for design and management process: to disrupt existing normality, to get rid of unnecessary formalities and red tape, to deliver faster to the hands of customers.
 This ideology sounds enticing and may be pertinent to keeping processes and management lean.
 It has been supported by the proliferation of start-ups.
-Nevertheless, being fast and breaking things does not guarantee a good outcome all the time. <mark>Being fast pushes us to</mark> process fast; processing fast invites us to jump steps; jumping steps risks <mark>committing mistakes</mark>——sometimes unnecessary, consequential, and unmendable ones.
+Nevertheless, being fast and breaking things does not guarantee a good outcome all the time. <mark>Being fast pushes us to</mark> process fast; processing fast invites us to jump steps; jumping steps risks <mark>committing mistakes</mark>—sometimes unnecessary, consequential, and unmendable ones.

-To avoid breaking dishes (and perhaps a product/brand/company’s reputation and people’s trust in return), we might have to slow down at times——especially at crucial moments when we make decisions and/or judgement calls. <mark>We would have to acknowledge our limits and wisely cope with them.</mark>
+To avoid breaking dishes (and perhaps a product/brand/company’s reputation and people’s trust in return), we might have to slow down at times—especially at crucial moments when we make decisions and/or judgement calls. <mark>We would have to acknowledge our limits and wisely cope with them.</mark>

 This is what <i>Thinking, Fast and Slow</i> by Daniel Kahneman is about: understanding the limits of our mind, acknowledge them in our thinking, and wisely cope with them as they happen.